cetic/TSimulus/docs/source/composition/time-shift.rst

 Time Shift
 ----------

-This transformation time series causes a time shift in an underlying series: a constant time shift is applied to each time point of a time series, so that the original time series seems to be ‘shifted’ on the time axis.
+This transformation time series causes a time shift in an baseline series: a constant time shift is applied to each time point of a time series, so that the baseline time series seems to be ‘shifted’ on the time axis.

 **Representation in the configuration document:**